oracle/rwloadsim/docs/WHATISIT.md

 testing, triage, and load simulation.

-As a scripting tool, you can think of it as if you had SQL\*Plus with programming language, PL/SQL on the client side or bash with ability to execute SQL.
+As a scripting tool, you can think of it as if you had SQL\*Plus with a programming language, PL/SQL on the client side or bash with ability to execute SQL.
 It really is somewhere between those three and can be suited for many different scripting purposes.